domoszlai/juicy-gcode/README.md

 * lines
 * non-elliptical arcs

-That means that only lines, circles and some arcs (non-elliptic ones without rotation) can be transleted to G-Code directly.
+That means that only lines, circles and some arcs (non-elliptic ones without rotation) can be translated to G-Code directly.
 If transformations are also counted, then only lines can be translated to G-Code directly as circles are not invariant under affine transformations.
 Because of this, the converter is implemented in two stages.

 ### Stage 1